hobovsky/polyglot/README.md

  WHAT FEATURES DOES IT PROVIDE?
 ------------------------------
- - Solved languages are marked in language selection dropdowns.
  - You can copy content of code boxes into clipboard.
  - "Spoiler" flags are visible all the time and do not dis/re-appear in a very annoying manner.